-Rank these platforms on the basis of the torque that acts on them,
+Rank these platforms on the basis of the torque that acts on them, measured about their CM.
+Let the counterclockwise direction be positive.

 The six platforms below are initially at rest in deep space.
 The indicated forces act on the platforms at their endpoints, quarterpoints, or midpoints.
 All forces have the same magnitude.